 MCSO is in Phase 1 compliance with Paragraph 87.
-MCSO is not in Phase 2 compliance with this paragraph.
+MCSO is not in Phase 2 compliance.

 MCSO Policy GC-4, Employee Performance Evaluations, was published on September 6, 2017.
-Since the publication of this policy and the completion of the training, MCSO has been actively reinforcing the expectations and addressing the quality of performance evaluations.
-MCSO continues to work towards Phase 2 compliance
+Since the publication of this Policy and the completion of the training, MCSO has been actively reinforcing the expectations and addressing the quality of performance evaluations.